Employment law

 Our employment lawyers explain what is meant by gross misconduct in the workplace and what to do if you are falsely accused.

-Gross misconduct refers to behaviour or actions at work that fundamentally breaches the trust and confidence essential to your role and your employment.
-It typically involves deliberate wrongdoing or gross negligence that is significant enough to justify immediate dismissal without notice, even for a first offense.
+It typically involves deliberate wrongdoing or gross negligence that is significant enough to justify immediate dismissal without notice or payment in lieu of notice, even for a first offense.
+This is also known as summary dismissal.

 Employers will have more specific guidance as to what they consider gross misconduct.
 It’s recommended when starting a new job, you should familiarise yourself with these policies.